ilopez/JasperEmail/README.md

 # Where to Get Help
-Temporarily until I get this project with its own "Issues" page, please message ilopez on github.
+Please use the "issues" page on github.

 # Dependencies